Up Your Strap Game: Strap-On 101

 Another pro-tip: don't be afraid to use your hands.
 Yes, one of the allures of the strap-on is that it's something that you can do hands-free -- but especially when you're first getting started, don't feel like you can't use your hands to navigate and adjust so that you can hit all the right spots.

-Because there's no nerve endings in the dildo that are communicating the direct sensations to us, making sure that you check in with your partner is key, especially if it's your first time - either overall or with that particular partner.
+Because there's no nerve endings in the dildo that are conveying the direct sensations to our bodies, making sure to check in and openly communicate with your partner is key, especially if it's your first time - either overall or with that particular partner.

 No matter if you're the one giving or receiving, you should not only be checking in with your partner and how they feel, but openly communicating how you feel as well.
-Don't ever "power through" anything for the sake of doing it -- if you need to adjust, add lube, take a break, switch positions, whatever: ask for it!
+Don't ever "power through" anything for the sake of doing it -- if you need to adjust, add lube, take a break, switch positions, whatever: say so!

 That also means you should communicate when things are feeling great!
 Giving affirmations through moaning, dirty talk, and praise not only lets your partner know that they feel amazing with you -- but that confidence allows us to let go of self-consciousness and really be in the moment.
 Yes, please!

 Of course, strap-on play is incredible for vaginal and anal penetration, but that doesn't have to be all you're limited to with these versatile tools.
-Getting a blowjob or handjob on a dildo can be really hot -- not only visually, but the sensation of feeling the base of the dildo rubbing against the body can feel great (even orgasmic!).
+Giving and getting a blowjob or handjob on a dildo can be really hot -- not only visually, but the sensation of feeling the base of the dildo rubbing against the body can feel great (even orgasmic!).

-Explore different types of strap-ons for different types of play: a thigh harness can give opportunity for new positions, a double harness can allow for double penetration and/or added space for folks with penises to rock a strap, adding in vibration with a vibrating dildo or even a vibrating cock ring can elevate the sensations for both wearer and receiver.
+Explore different types of strap-ons for different types of play: an alternate-style harness like a thigh harness or one you can wear on your hand like the Handy Strap-On can give opportunity for new positions, a double harness like the SpareParts Deuce can allow for double penetration and/or added space for folks with penises to rock a strap.
+You can bring in some additional stimulation with a vibrating dildo (or make your own by adding a vibrating cock ring to the base of your fave dildo) to elevate the experience for both wearer and receiver.

 So, get ready to harness the power of strap-on play, and remember to communicate and have fun!